2006 Food City 500

 The 2006 Food City 500 was an event held at Bristol Motor Speedway on March 26, 2006, as the fifth race in the 2006 NASCAR Nextel Cup Series season.
+The race had eighteen cautions and was won by Kurt Busch, who scored his 15th career win and first for Roger Penske.
+This was Busch's fourth win in the event in six tries and fifth overall at the facility.

 Qualifying

 Qualifying was canceled due to extreme weather conditions, so the field was set with the top 35 owners points from 2005, the Champion's Provisional (for Terry Labonte) and seven others, based on qualifying attempts in 2006.
 As a result, 2005 champion Tony Stewart sat on the pole.